casillasenrique/software-development-workshop/resources/outline.md

   * [Google Python Style Example](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html
     ) - Example of Google's style (mainly for docstrings)
+* Docstrings are incredibly important for documenting functions
+  * See points above for guides on writing docstrings for different languages
+  * See the [`exampleDocstring.js`](../resources/exampleDocstring.js) file for a JSDoc example
+  * ❕Note: Don't spend too much time creating the perfect docstring, since function arguments, return values, and implementations can often change over the course of a project
 ### Testing
 * For really large projects with clear feature requirements, writing automated tests can be extremely helpful